machineydv/XSSTerminal/README.md

 1. Golang version is in development
 2. There are some other issue like which make it suitable for GET request only
 3. Bugs maybe there.
+4. Session saving and restoring from file hasnt been implemented in go version.